The Wieners Circle: In media

 One of the more famous employees is Roberta "Poochie" Jackson, who was featured (along with the restaurant) in a 2007 episode of Showtime's television version of the Chicago Public Radio program This American Life, as well as an episode of Extreme Fast Food on the Travel Channel.
 In Chicago travel guides, The Wieners Circle is often extolled as a source for authentic Chicago-style hot dogs and its uniquely abrasive customer relations.
-Journalist Catherine Price listed The Wieners Circle in her book 101 Places Not to See Before You Die, calling it "a microcosm of segregation in Chicago", and commenting, "If our metric were 'places that make me sad about humanity,' late night at Wiener's Circle would have been at the top."

 The restaurant was featured in an episode of Insomniac with Dave Attell on Comedy Central in 2002 (Season 2, Episode 1).

 The restaurant is the setting for a truTV reality show, The Weiner's Circle.

 The Wieners Circle was featured in both radio and TV episodes of This American Life.

 The restaurant was the setting of a sketch featuring Jack McBrayer and Triumph the Insult Comic Dog in the June 14, 2012 episode of the late night talk show Conan, which was the last in a week of shows taped in Chicago.

 In the "Going Deep" episode of The Great Indoors Jack takes Eddie there to cheer him up after his divorce, only to have staffer Valerie (played by Poochie Jackson herself) unwittingly razz Eddie about his divorce.
 Jack later sends Clark and Emma there as a prank, as they don't understand that the insults are part of the experience.

 In April 2020, during the COVID-19 pandemic, the Wieners Circle began producing a YouTube show called Wieners Circle TV.